 This study adapted the hedonic pricing model and inspected how varying elementary school quality affects property prices in Shanghai.
 Because the variation of school quality appeared before the capitalization of the housing market, the obtained results suggest a causal relationship.
 The data set comprises top-tier elementary school information from eWOM, the yearly school attendance zones published by the government, and the Shanghai Existing Property Index, which has a sample of similarly structured apartments.
 Main results show that prices on average increase 41.9% more in the top-tier school districts under the standardized housing system, and range from 15.5% to 69.7% among different districts in urban Shanghai.

 Li, Wanyi, "Does School Quality Affect Real Estate Prices?
 The Effect of Top-Tier Elementary Schools on Property Prices in Shanghai" (2012).
-Honors Projects.
+Economics Honors Projects.
 Paper 44.

 © Copyright is owned by author of this document